yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-thinking-in-matrices.md

 </details>

-Also, it is noteworthy that *we are not even solving the linear regression problem yet*, we were merely computing the cost.
-If we instead compare our analytical solution from earlier with a default, multistep gradient descent solver with a numerical gradient estimation, we're not even talking about a 100-fold performance gain anymore, but more likely a 10000-fold.
+Also, it is noteworthy that *we are not even solving the linear regression problem yet*.
+We were merely computing the cost.
+If we instead compare our analytical solution from earlier with a multistep gradient descent solver with a numerical gradient estimation implemented using sums over indices, we're not talking about a 100-fold performance gain anymore.
+More likely a 10000-fold.
 To emphasize, this is not an instance where I'm deliberately exagerating to prove a point: I quite literally mean that the latter approach would converge approximately 10000 times more slowly.

 Don't believe me?
-I am currently in the process of writing a bonus part to this (already way too long) blog post, in which I plan to demonstrate a *billion*-fold speed-up thanks to the power of matrix notations.
+I am currently in the process of writing a bonus part to this (already way too long) blog post, in which I should hopefully be able to demonstrate a *billion*-fold speed-up thanks to the power of matrix notations.
 So stay tuned!

 OK, we are running short on time, so we only have time for one more question from the imaginary audience.
 Mmmmh, you there, please go ahead.

 *"One toy example is nice, but my question is: does this translate to actual improvements in practice?"*

 *Yes*.
 Yes yes yes.
 Oh yes, trust me, it does.
 There were several occasions where I was able to achieve similar or even higher performance improvements to existing code.
-And let me tell you, achieving a 1000-fold speedup in production code is a great way to come across as a true wizard.
+And let me tell you, achieving a 1000-fold speedup in production code is a great way to come across as a true Machine Learning Legend™.

 ## Practice time!